-Dr. Clark Silva received her bachelor's in percussion performance from California State University, Sacramento, her master's in percussion performance from Arizona State University, and her D.M.A. in percussion performance from the University of Minnesota, 200hr Yoga Teacher Certification from the Southwest Institute of Healing Arts, and is currently pursuing an Advanced Yoga Teacher Training certification at SWIHA, with a focus on Yoga for Musicians, and Yoga Yoga Body Psychology.
+Dr. Clark Silva received her bachelor's in percussion performance from California State University, Sacramento, master's in percussion performance from Arizona State University, D.M.A. in percussion performance from the University of Minnesota, 200hr Yoga Teacher Certification from the Southwest Institute of Healing Arts, and is currently pursuing an Advanced Yoga Teacher Training certification at SWIHA, with a focus on Yoga for Musicians, and Yoga Yoga Body Psychology.